 Host companies like Bluehost offer affiliate sales.
 Bloggers that have books or classes offer affiliate sales.

-When bloggers get paid to endorse a product, we must disclose that we’re getting paid both in the blog post and in the social media shares for that post.
+Most noteworthy, when bloggers get paid to endorse a product, we must disclose that we’re getting paid both in the blog post and in the social media shares for that post.
 Most companies with remind you to include this or have a specific disclosure wording they want you to include in the post.
 I encourage you to be aware of the rules by reading the official Federal Trade Commission’s Guidelines.

 Companies pay either through direct deposit, check, or I’ve found, most like to pay through PayPal.